dlsrbgg33/Video-3DGS/README.md

 ## News

-- 24/05/xx:  paper/website/code are released.
+- 24/08/xx: Code for Video-3DGS is publicly released.

 ## TODO